 The exterior appearance of the church was altered in 1919 when the war memorial was unveiled.
 This records the names of twenty men killed in the first world war.
 More details about these men can be found here.

 The first burial in this churchyard took place in 1919, although burials continued in the old churchyard until 1945.
-It is thought that many people preferred to use their family plots on the old site, and there was a mortuary chapel in the old churchyard (fashioned from part of the previous church) until 1954.
+It is thought that many people preferred to use their family plots on the old site, and there was a mortuary chapel in the old churchyard (fashioned from part of the previous church) which remained until until 1954.

 A free quarterly newsletter is available for people with loved ones commemorated in either churchyard, please contact us if you would like to be added to the mailing list.

 I am indebted to Peter Shirley for the above text, much of which is taken from the book “Ayot St Peter – a Parish History” published in 2000.